-TABLE 10- LIMITATIONS AND ASSUMPTIONS OF THE ASSESSMENT
+TABLE 10 - LIMITATIONS AND ASSUMPTIONS OF THE ASSESSMENT

-LIMITATION / UNCERTAINTY ASSUMPTION The program of exploration works is It is assumed that exploration work shall take up to seven years and involve not confirmed drilling; aerial or remote sensing; geophysical surveys; and mineral sampling.
+LIMITATION / UNCERTAINTY ASSUMPTION The program of exploration works is not It is assumed that exploration work shall take up to seven years and confirmed involve drilling; aerial or remote sensing; geophysical surveys; and mineral sampling.
 Pitting and trenching are unlikely.

-Number of boreholes to be created or Water will be acquired from existing sources on site.
-If this is not possible, water water source is unconfirmed and needs will be brought on site by a truck or a borehole will be drilled to be able to supply at least 5m 3 / hour Access route and creation of new tracks The exact location of tracks is unknown as this is determined by exploration results.
-Wherever possible no new tracks or access roads shall be created.
+Number of employees and area they will come It is assumed that most of the workers will come from Swakopmund. from Number of boreholes to be created or water Water will be acquired from existing sources on site.
+If this is not source is unconfirmed and needs to be able to possible, water will be brought on-site by a truck or a borehole will supply at least 5m 3 / hour be drilled.
+Access route and creation of new tracks The exact location of tracks is unknown as this is determined by exploration results.
+Wherever possible no new tracks or access roads shall be created, public roads to be used to access the EPL.

-TABLE 11 - SUMMARY OF THE POTENTIAL IMPACTS
+TABLE 11 - SUMMARY OF THE POTENTIAL IMPACT AND MITIGATION MEASURES

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Groundwater and Soil Fuel handling and storage, lubrication of equipment Drilling and the use of equipment can cause reduction to soil quality Spillage may lead to soil and groundwater contamination Drilling can cause reduction in soil quality (through soil contamination) Soil erosion can be caused through vegetation clearance and possible creation of tracks.
-Direct On-site Short-term Temporary /reversible Likely Medium Moderate Moderate (6) Safe delivery and handling: Training employees and toolbox talks Good housekeeping across the site Spill kits to be placed at designated areas across the site, Absorption material should be available and at hand.
-Where saw dust is used, it should be cleaned up immediately and not left for long periods as this poses a fire hazard Any major spill is reported to the project manager and Ministry of Mines and Energy Equipment to be well maintained and serviced regularly The use of hydrocarbons under 200 litres can be used for mobile refuelling or servicing Extraction volumes of water shall be minimal during exploration and where possible, water from existing water sources shall be used Low (2)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACTS EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Groundwater and Soil Fuel handling and storage, lubrication of equipment Drilling and the use of equipment can cause a reduction to soil quality - Spillages may lead to soil and groundwater contaminatio n - Drilling can cause a reduction in soil quality (through soil contaminatio n), and - Soil erosion can be caused by vegetation clearance and possible creation of tracks.
+Direct On-site Short-term Temporary/reversible Likely Medium Moderate Moderate (6) Safe delivery and handling: Training employees and toolbox talks Good housekeeping across the site Spill kits to be placed at designated areas across the site, Absorption material should be available and at hand.
+Where saw dust is used, it should be cleaned up immediately and not left for long periods as this poses a fire hazard Any major spill is reported to the project manager and Ministry of Mines and Energy Equipment to be well maintained and serviced regularly The use of hydrocarbons under 200 litres can be used for mobile refuelling or servicing Extraction volumes of water shall be minimal during exploration and where possible, water from existing water sources shall be used Storage: Low (2)

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Storage: All tanks to be stored on a non-porous floor and bunded area - Bund need to be capable of storing at least 110% of the volume of the tank - All containers should to be suitable for use and not damaged - Topsoil should be separately stockpiled to be re-spread when backfilling - Equipment must be in good condition to ensure that the oil spills do not contaminate the site Refuelling: - Drip tray to be used during refueling of vehicles - A funnel or similar should be available and used to avoid spillage during decanting - Equipment must be in good condition to ensure that the oil spills do not contaminate the site
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACTS EFFECT/DESCRIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION All tanks to be stored on a non- porous floor and bunded area - Bund need to be capable of storing at least 110% of the volume of the tank - All containers should to be suitable for use and not damaged - Topsoil should be separately stockpiled to be re-spread when backfilling - Equipment must be in good condition to ensure that the oil spills do not contaminate the site Refuelling: - Drip tray to be used during refueling of vehicles - A funnel or similar should be available and used to avoid spillage during decanting - Equipment must be in good condition to ensure that the oil spills do not contaminate the site Biodiversity and ecological processes - Exploration activities in sensitive environme nts Possible injury or death of animals Poaching Vegetation and wildlife habitat Direct Local Short-term Medium Low Minor (2) Minimise and limit the project footprint to the EPL Vehicle use shall be restricted to designated areas and strictly no off-road driving Low (2)